rotkehlxen/suncal/README.md

 ## Export events to ics file

 If you want to export the sun calendar to an ics file, registration of this app in google cloud is unnecessary.
-Just set all parameters in function suncal in module as you like but be sure to set parameter "return-val" to "ics".
+Just set all parameters in function `suncal` in module capi-quickstart.py as you like but be sure to set parameter `return-val` to `"ics"`.
 You can provide a name for the ics file, but if you don't, the name will be created automatically.
 Then simply run

 ```bash